Barbie as Rapunzel: Plot

 To prepare for the masquerade, Rapunzel paints herself a beautiful gown, but is again found out by Otto.
 Gothel cuts off Rapunzel's hair, destroys the portal to the kingdom, and shatters the paintbrush.
-When Rapunzel once again cannot give Stefan's name, Gothel puts a spell on the tower to never release its lying prisoner and chains Hugo, intending to come back later and punish him for failing to keep Rapunzel from leaving.
+When Rapunzel once again cannot give Stefan's name, Gothel puts a spell on the tower to never release its lying prisoner.
+She also chains Hugo, intending to come back later and punish him for failing to keep Rapunzel from leaving.

-At the ball, Stefan is attacked by a disguised Gothel wearing Rapunzel's hair.
-At first he assumed she was Rapunzel.
+At the ball, Gothel wears Rapunzel's hair and lures Stefan outside the palace, before attacking him.
 With the help of Hugo, Hobie, and Penelope, Rapunzel escapes the tower; as she never lied about not knowing Stefan's name, the spell does not affect her.
-King Wilhelm and his army also infiltrate the castle.
-Wilhelm accuses Frederick of kidnapping his daughter many years ago (the source of their feud).
+The same night, King Wilhelm and his army also infiltrate the castle.
+Wilhelm accuses Frederick of kidnapping his daughter many years ago.
 Gothel then reveals that she kidnapped Wilhelm's daughter as revenge for Wilhelm not returning her love.

-Gothel tries to kill Wilhelm, but Rapunzel arrives and Gothel attacks her instead, but not before accidentally causing a fire.
-Rapunzel and her friends trick Gothel and Otto into running through the portal to the tower.
-Gothel is trapped forever in the tower because of her lying heart, and her other spells are broken, destroying the magic wall and releasing Hugo.
-Hugo refuses Gothel's demands to free her and he tells her that Rapunzel never lied, but she did.
+Gothel tries to kill both Stefan and Wilhelm, but Rapunzel arrives, and Gothel attacks her instead, but not before accidentally causing a fire.
+Rapunzel and her friends trick Gothel and Otto into running through the portal to the tower; Gothel's spells are broken, releasing Hugo, who explains to a distraught Gothel that her lying heart has trapped her in the tower forever.
 After Stefan, Wilhelm, Frederick, and the knights put out the fire, Rapunzel is reunited with her parents and marries Stefan.
 The feud ends, and the two kingdoms are united.

 In the end, Kelly feels better and begins painting after Barbie reminds her that creativity is the true magic in art.